 This is how he gets himself into the spotlight and into trouble: all those nagging unmet needs.
 Who am I really?
 How do I know what to do?
 Where is my role model?
 Where is my father?
-Key’s mother Ruth, sanctified in his accounts as a hard working, loyal and dedicated mother certainly had role model credentials as an Austrian Jewish escapee from certain death in the Holocaust to have given her youngest a backbone and a sure moral compass.
+Key’s mother Ruth, sanctified in his accounts as a hard working, loyal and dedicated mother certainly had role model credentials as an Austrian Jew, an escapee from certain death in the Holocaust, to have given her youngest a backbone and a sure moral compass.

-Yet somehow, her influence has not proved enough to save him from the nagging self-doubt that sees him flinging himself at all manner of flaky opportunities for self-promotion.
-In fact, they are proving a self-ablation, eroding every last vestige of dignity as he places his reputation in the hands of vacuous radio hosts who must secretly enjoy their power over his weakness.
-The play is Shakespearean in its implications: not who is his nemesis, no Norman Kirk, no David Lange waiting off-stage to dethrone him, but how long will it be before his inner conflicts bring him down?
+Yet somehow, her influence has not proved enough to save him from the nagging self-doubt that has him flinging himself at all manner of flaky opportunities for self-promotion.
+They are proving a self-ablation, eroding every last vestige of dignity as he places his reputation in the hands of vacuous radio hosts, who must secretly enjoy their power over his weakness.
+The play is Shakespearean in its implications: not who is his nemesis – no Norman Kirk, no David Lange waiting off-stage to dethrone him – but how long will it be before his inner conflicts bring him down?